 If you wish to take the train from Col de Voza, Bellevue or Nid'Aigle, then remember to carry your cheque book or sufficent cash as credit cards are not accepted here.

 The train runs to and from Nid d'Aigle ONLY in summer.
 In winter the train line stops at Bellevue.
-Here are the Tramway du Mont Blanc timetables for 2017 and prices and rates for adults, youngsters and family packages.
+Here are the Tramway du Mont Blanc timetables and prices and rates for adults, youngsters and family packages.